danyaberezun/KEEPs/README.md

 GADTs have a number of applications, including DSls definition, strongly-typed evaluators, generic pretty-printing, generic traversals and queries, databases, and typed parsing.

-TODO: introduce unified notation for "matching"

-Unfortunately, *`Kotlin` has no support for dependent pattern matching while allowing one to actually define a `GADT`*.
+Unfortunately, *`Kotlin` has no support for generalized pattern matching while allowing one to actually define a `GADT`*.
 This leads to some kind of inconsistency in the language design and unlikely compiler behavior.
 For example, the following code does not type check, i.e., type-checker is not able to locally cast `e.i`, even though a type checker has the all necessary information.

 ```Kotlin
 sealed class Expr<out T>